megaspazz/TypeStar/README.md

 ## Quick Start Guide

+0. Make sure that you have Chrome installed on your computer.
 1. When the program loads, it should open up a terminal window that will control a web browser (currently Google Chrome) that will open up shortly after.
 Make sure that you don't close these windows or the bot will probably crash.
 2. After this browser loads TypeRacer, you can remain a guest or log into your account.
 3. In the program, in the "Play TypeRacer" section, click the "Start" button.